OpenSPP/doc_test/docs/howto/developer_mode.md

 ## Activate through the URL

-The debug mode can also be activated by adding an extra query string to the database's URL.
-In the URL, add `?debug=1` or `?debug=true` after `/web`.
-To deactivate the debug mode, change the value to `?debug=0` instead.
+You can activate the debug mode by adding an extra query string to the database's URL.
+To activate, add `?debug=1` or `?debug=true` after `/web` in the URL.
+To deactivate, change the value to `?debug=0` instead.

 ![Overview of a URL with the debug mode command added.](developer_mode/url.png "Overview of a URL with the debug mode command added.")